kavia-common/cloudunify-pro-284073-286483/Backend/fastapi_app/README.md

   - DATABASE_URL (preferred; will be normalized to async driver)
   - DB_CONNECTION_FILE (optional fallback pointing to a file containing a PostgreSQL URL)

+Note: Startup is non-blocking.
+If no database configuration is detected at startup, the app logs a warning and skips schema initialization so that health endpoints are immediately available.
+Endpoints that require database access will fail until a database URL is provided.

 ## Health Endpoints

 - GET `/` — Returns `{ status, message, timestamp, environment }`